zelenin-boris/mapbox-android-sdk/QUICKSTART.md

 This guide will take you through the process of adding a map to your Android app.
 It assumes you have a Java IDE (like Eclipse or IntelliJ IDEA) with the [Android SDK](http://developer.android.com/sdk/index.html) installed, and an app project open.

-###Adding the SDK to your project

-Clone the repository into your system and import build.gradle in the app project.

 ### Required Permissions

 Ensure the following *core* permissions are requested in your `AndroidManifest.xml` file: